subidit/typophilia/adaptations.md

 9. Avenir by Adrian Frutiger
 10. Spartan
 11. Twentieth Century by Monotype
+12. ITC Avant Garde Gothic
-12. Product Sans
+13. Product Sans
-13. Century Gothic
+14. Century Gothic
-14. Tasse is a revival of Steile Futura.
+15. Tasse is a revival of Steile Futura.